jouellnyc/BB-ESP32-KIOSK/README.md

 There will be no Internet Access via this ssid:

 <img src="images/6_wifi.png" width="200"/>

 Navigate to http://192.168.4.1

-Now, enter the name the Wifi SSID and Credentials you want BB-Kiosk to use permanently:
+Enter the name of your Wifi SSID and the password.

 <img src="images/1_setup.jpg" width="200"/>